i2y/romancy/website/content/docs/getting-started/installation.md

 - Testing
 - Single-process deployments

-**Important**: For multi-process or multi-pod deployments (K8s, Docker Compose with multiple replicas, etc.), you must use PostgreSQL.
+**Important**: For multi-process or multi-pod deployments (K8s, Docker Compose with multiple replicas, etc.), you must use PostgreSQL or MySQL 8.0+.
 SQLite supports multiple goroutines within a single process, but its table-level locking makes it unsuitable for multi-process/multi-pod scenarios.

 ## Verifying Installation